Create, assign, and manage roles

 | User Token Authenticator Management | Allows administrators to control hardware and soft token authenticators assigned to other users. |

-Directories & Access
+Directories and Access

-| System entity | Description |
+| System Entity | Description |

 |---|---|

-| Directories and Directory Sync | Controls which corporate directories synchronize with Identity as a Service. |
+| Directories and Directory Sync | Controls which corporate directories synchronize with IDaaS. |

 | Directory Password | Allows administrators to read the directory account password for AD Connector directories through the API. |